yehoshuadimarsky/bcpandas/README.md

     * The BCP utility does __not__ ignore delimiter characters when surrounded by quotes, unlike CSVs - see [here](https://docs.microsoft.com/en-us/sql/relational-databases/import-export/specify-field-and-row-terminators-sql-server#characters-supported-as-terminators) in the Microsoft docs.

 ## Background
-Reading and writing data from pandas DataFrames to/from a SQL database is very slow using the built-in `read_sql` and `to_sql` methods, even with the newly introduced [`execute_many`](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#io-sql-method) option.
+Writing data from pandas DataFrames to a SQL database is very slow using the built-in `to_sql` method, even with the newly introduced [`execute_many`](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#io-sql-method) option.
 For Microsoft SQL Server, a far far faster method is to use the BCP utility provided by Microsoft.
 This utility is a command line tool that transfers data to/from the database and flat text files.

 This package is a wrapper for seamlessly using the bcp utility from Python using a pandas DataFrame.
 Despite the IO hits, the fastest option by far is saving the data to a CSV file in the file system and using the bcp utility to transfer the CSV file to SQL Server. **Best of all, you don't need to know anything about using BCP at all!**